Rebranding the website and mobile application for a global African Neo bank.

 The Smart Planners - The ones that are the organised planners, they strategically do things regardless of the work load on their plate

 When downloading a peer to peer mobile application, how it looks like (UI) and ratings matters to users and particularly the popularity of the product, because they are mostly scared of their money hanging or not going through in between transactions.
+Also, the first and third groups of individuals make up a large number of the market the users that uses fintech applications.

 They have quite a lot to do, some schooling and working with a lot of shifts, having to sit down with application with bad UX or stressful onboarding won’t work for them.